andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 **Luminescent Oil**: DC8.
 50 $p.
 1 day.
 A vial of this oil can cover 1 person or 10 torches.
 It causes an object to glow w/ a ghostly white light for 1hr barely sufficient to read by & adequate to make out the rough shapes of objects w/in 10'.

 **Self-Igniting Oil**: DC8.
 50 $p.
 3 days.
 Thrown as a grenade.
-Creates a pool of flames, 5' in diameter, that burns for 2 Rounds..
+Creates a pool of flames, 5' in diameter, that burns for 2 Rounds.
 Those w/in it @ the start of their turn must move out or take 1d6 damage.
 It will ignite any flammable objects.

 **Smoke Cloud**: DC9.
 25 $p.
 2 days.
 Thrown as a grenade that bursts into a cloud of smoke 10' in diameter.
 Lasts 1 Round.
 Ranged attacks through the smoke or melee attacks w/in it suffer -4 to hit, assuming attackers know roughly where their targets are.